sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 For details about etcd snapshot and restore capabilities, read [etcd's disaster recovery documentation](https://etcd.io/docs/latest/op-guide/recovery/).
 {{% /notice %}}

-If you use external etcd for your Sensu instance, follow these steps to create a backup and restore your Sensu configuration:
+### Back up the Sensu configuration for external etcd

-1. Take an etcdctl snapshot:
+If you use external etcd for your Sensu instance, use etcdctl to create a backup of your Sensu configuration:

 {{< language-toggle >}}

 {{< code shell "Command format" >}}
 ETCD_API=<ETCD_API_VERSION> etcdctl snapshot --endpoints <SINGLE_ENDPOINT_FOR_CLUSTER_MEMBER> save <SNAPSHOT_FILE_NAME.db>